plone/training/docs/theming/theme_scratch.md

 ### Conflicts

 If you try to register templates that already exists in Plone under the same name you'll get a `ConfigurationConflictError`.
-You can avoit this by adding a theme layer to your configuration as seen in the above example.

 ```{code-block} shell
 zope.configuration.config.ConfigurationConflictError: Conflicting configuration actions